 - C4.1 Members clubs and miners' welfare institutes (but not commercial clubs) may apply for a Club Gaming Permit or a Club Gaming Machine Permit.
 The Club Gaming Permit will enable the premises to provide gaming machines (3 machines of categories B3A, B4, C or D), equal chance gaming and games of chance as set-out in regulations.
-A Club Machine Permit will enable the premises to provide gaming machines (3 machines of categories B3A, B4, C or D), equal chance the premises to provide gaming machines (3 machines of categories B3A, B4, C or D). - C4.2 The Gambling Commission's guidance for local authorities states: "Members clubs must have at least 25 members and be established and conducted "wholly or mainly" for purposes other than gaming, it must be permanent in nature, not established to make a commercial profit and must be controlled by its members equally unless the gaming is permitted by separate regulations.
+A Club Machine Permit will enable the premises to provide gaming machines (3 machines of categories B3A, B4, C or D). - c4.2 The Gambling Commission's guidance for local authorities states: "Members clubs must have at least 25 members and be established and conducted "wholly or mainly" for purposes other than gaming, it must be permanent in nature, not established to make a commercial profit and must be controlled by its members equally unless the gaming is permitted by separate regulations.
 The Secretary of State has made such regulations and these cover bridge and whist clubs.
 A Members' Club must be permanent in nature and established and conducted for the benefit of its members and not a commercial enterprise.